2.1. Our bilingual enquiries services continued online

 The Royal Commission on the Ancient and Historical Monuments of Wales (‘the Commission’) received its compliance notice for the Welsh Language Standards in July 2016.
 The majority of the standards came into force on 25 January 2017 whilst the remaining standards (2, 3, 21, 48, 52 and 101–07) had an imposition date of 25 July 2017.

 In April 2018, the Welsh Language Commissioner provided a template for self-regulation.
-This template was used by the Commission’s Welsh Language Monitoring Group as the basis for last year’s Annual Report, and we will continue this practice.
-(Please find the completed 2019-20 check-list as Appendix 1.)
+This template was used by the Commission’s Welsh Language Monitoring Group as the basis for the last three years’ Annual Report, and we have continued this practice.
+(Please find the completed 2020–21 check-list as Appendix 1.)

 Back to top

-The reporting period, 1 April 2019 to 31 March 2020, was the third full year for the Commission to comply with the Welsh Language Standards.
-We have concentrated on consolidating the work done preparing for compliance and continued to support staff in embedding the standards into their everyday work.
+The reporting period, 1 April 2020 to 31 March 2021, was the fourth full year for the Commission to comply with the Welsh Language Standards.
+The year was dominated by the COVID-19 pandemic and home working.
+This report sets out how we have responded to the restrictions and made sure that we continued to provide a bilingual service and support staff to comply with the standards.

-Building on our already embedded practices, we have continued to provide high-quality bilingual services this year.
+Building on our already embedded practices, we have continued to provide high-quality bilingual services during the year.

-The Monitoring Group continued to meet quarterly and successfully completed the ongoing activities noted in its action plan, which was endorsed by the Operational Team and Commissioners.
-Further work on some of the strategic aims will be carried forward to 2020-21.
+The Monitoring Group continued to be active, circulating guidance and keeping staff informed of activities.
+We successfully completed the ongoing activities noted in our action plan, which was endorsed by the Operational Team and Commissioners.
+Further work on some of the strategic aims will be carried forward to 2021–22.

 Back to top

-The Commission provides a bilingual service to the public.
+The Commission provides a bilingual service to the public and continued to do so despite the COVID-19 pandemic.
 We are committed to ensuring an equal service through the medium of Welsh or English.
 Where required, new working practices were established as part of our implementation of the standards in 2017.
 No new working practices were introduced during this reporting period.

 The following paragraphs (4.1.1 – 4.1.3) describe examples of the ways in which the Commission continues to comply with the standards and promotes its Welsh-language services.